Deokishisu/FRLG-Plus/FEATURES.md

 - Abilities have effects in the overworld ported from Emerald.
 - LGPE-style bonus Premier Balls in shops.
 Buying multiples of ten of any Poké Ball type will give bonus Premier Balls.
 - The Light Ball is held rarely by Pikachu outside of Viridian Forest, making it obtainable without trading.
+- Silph Co. is populated by workers once it is liberated from Team Rocket.
 - Some aesthetic and music changes which are mostly confined to the Sevii Islands to make each island more distinct.